By James Miller Guinn, 1920

 The expedition arrived safely at Fort Tejon and the camel caravan made several trips between Fort Tejon and Albuquerque.
 The other half of the herd was employed in packing on the plains of Texas and the Gadsen Purchase, as Southern Arizona was then called.

 The first caravan to arrive in Los Angeles reached the city on January 8, 1858.
-The Star thus notes its arrival:
+The Los Angeles Star noted its arrival:

 “A drove of fourteen camels under the management of Lieutenant Beale arrived in Los Angeles.
 They were on their way from Fort Tejon to the Colorado River and the Mormon country, and each animal was packed with one thousand pounds of provisions and military stores.
 With this load they made from 30 to 40 miles per day, finding their own subsistence in even the most barren country and going without water from six to ten days at a time.”